-- NHS employers should provide employees with access to leave arrangements which support them in balancing their work responsibilities with their personal commitments. - 35.2 Leave arrangements should be part of an integrated policy of efficient and employee friendly employment practices, and this Section should be seen as operating in conjunction with other provisions, particularly the employment break scheme, flexing work positively and the caring for children and adults sections. - 35.3 Arrangements should be agreed between employers and local staff representatives. - 35.4 A dependent is someone who is married to, or is a partner or civil partner, "a near relative" or someone who lives at the same address as the employee.
+- 35.1 NHS employers should provide employees with access to leave arrangements which support them in balancing their work responsibilities with their personal commitments.
+This form of leave should cover a wide range of needs from genuine domestic emergencies through to bereavement and should take into account all religion or belief obligations and associated activities. - 35.2 Leave arrangements should be part of an integrated policy of efficient and employee friendly employment practices, and this Section should be seen as operating in conjunction with other provisions, particularly the Employment Break Scheme, Flexing Work Positively and the Caring for Children and Adults Sections. - Arrangements should be agreed between employers and local staff 35.3 representatives. - A dependent is someone who is married to, or is a partner or civil partner, 35.4 "a near relative" or someone who lives at the same address as the employee.
 A relative for this purpose includes: parents, parents-in-law, adult children, adopted adult children, siblings (including those who are in-laws), uncles, aunts, grandparents and step relatives or is someone who relies on the employee in a particular emergency.